-The two rule change requests raise similar issues and seek similar outcomes and so are being considered in parallel, including through the publication of a single consultation paper.
+The two rule change requests raised similar issues and sought similar outcomes and so were considered in parallel, including through the publication of a single consultation paper.

 Details of the request

-The rule change request seeks to address TransGrid’s identified issues in securing financing for its ISP projects consistent with the AER benchmark rate of return.
-The proposed changes, TransGrid submits, will allow it to build its actionable ISP assets which will result in significant net market benefits.
+The rule change request sought to address TransGrid’s identified issues in securing financing for its ISP projects consistent with the AER benchmark rate of return.
+The proposed changes, TransGrid submitted, would allow it to build its actionable ISP assets which will result in significant net market benefits.

-TransGrid proposes two changes to the economic regulatory framework applicable to all of its ISP projects:
+TransGrid proposed the following two changes to the economic regulatory framework applicable to all of its ISP projects: